Highlander: The Last of the MacLeods: Reception

 A reviewer for Next Generation praised the game's full motion video sequences and accessible exploration.
 He admitted that the game would not appeal to action fans due to the poor controls and "sluggish response time", but felt that for Jaguar CD owners with a liking for role-playing video games it was "as close to being a 'must have' as you can get" by simple virtue of being the only game in that vein for either the Jaguar CD or standalone Jaguar.
 He gave it three out of five stars.

 Bonehead of GamePro instead judged it "one of the lowlights for Atari's new system".
 While he agreed that the full motion video sequences are good, he panned the game for its plodding pace, lack of sound effects, and particularly the poor combat: "Your character often turns the wrong way, smacking right into enemies, and his feeble punches and kicks look like a toddler's tiny tantrum.
 Highlander is high on frustration".

+In 2023, Time Extension listed it as one of the best games for the Jaguar.